cmckenz87/ArcsFates/userGuide/docs/Campaign/11-Planet Breaker.md

     1. Place pieces that were on your breaking Worlds card in Act II back on your Breaking Worlds card (03).

     2. **Remind everyone that placing a Broken World token on a planet will Provoke Outrage for all players of that planet type.**

+## FAQ / Errata

+??? question "<sup>[1]</sup>Breaking Worlds (Hammer Fragments) - How does this effect interact with Hegemon banner and Survivalist bunkers?"
+    <a id="faq1"></a>For consistency, Banners and Bunkers should be considered buildings for all purposes, except that they do not take a building slot.
+This means that Breaking Worlds will harm those buildings, move them its card, and count them for Planet Breaker's objectives.

+    Banners and Bunkers can still be placed on Broken Worlds, since they do not require slots.

+    Breaking Worlds may target a planet that is already broken, for the purpose of taking Banners and Bunkers that were placed after it was broken previously.